-Panera Bread Company and its subsidiaries, referred to as "Panera Bread," "Panera," the "Company," "we," "us," and "our," is a national bakery-cafe concept with 1,972 Company-owned and franchise-operated bakery-cafe locations in 46 states, the District of Columbia, and Ontario, Canada.
-We have grown from serving approximately 60 customers per day at our first bakery-cafe to currently serving nearly 8.3 million customers per week system-wide.
+Panera Bread Company and its subsidiaries, referred to as "Panera Bread," "Panera," the "Company," "we," "us," and "our," is a national bakery-cafe concept with 2,036 Company-owned and franchise-operated bakery-cafe locations in 46 states, the District of Columbia, and Ontario, Canada.
+We have grown from serving approximately 60 customers per day at our first bakery-cafe to currently serving approximately 9 million customers per week system-wide.
 We are currently one of the largest food service companies in the United States.
 We believe our success is based on our ability to create long-term concept differentiation.
-We operate under the Panera Bread[®], Saint Louis Bread Co.[®] and Paradise Bakery & Café[®] trademark names.
+We operate under the Panera Bread[®], Saint Louis Bread Co.